robotics102/um-f25/project_2/1_super_mario_fsm.md

 ![Super Mario FSM](https://robotics102.org/um-f24/assets/images/p2/super_mario_fsm.jpg){:style="width:800px;" .centered .rd-corners}

+Every step taken in Small Mario state should add 0 points.
+Every step taken in Regular Mario state should add 1 point.
+Every step taken in Big Mario state should add 3 points.

 ## Testing

 All the code for this checkpoint can be tested by running the local unit tests.
 To test only the functions for this checkpoint run ```ctest -R SuperMario --output-on-failure``` in the ```/build``` directory.